timacdonald/framework/pr.md

 );
 ```

-I'm starting to smell primitive obsession; also, when I see this code, it screams out for a framework-first abstraction.
+I'm starting to smell primitive obsession.
+Also, when I see this code it screams out for a framework-first abstraction.

 So I built one.